 Marie Tano is a PhD student in Stanford’s Linguistics department.
 She holds a BA in Cognitive Science from Pomona College, with a double minor in Linguistics and Africana Studies.
 As a Mellon Mays Undergraduate Fellow, her senior thesis examined how Black-accented speakers are affected by reverse linguistic stereotyping, and how online uses of African-American English further anti-Black stereotypes.
 She has also co-authored a manuscript with Dr. Nicole Holliday titled ““It’s a Whole Vibe”: testing evaluations of grammatical and ungrammatical AAE on Twitter.”
 She is especially interested in applying psycholinguistic approaches to this question of what it means to “sound Black,” as well as understanding how language is used to perform gender and sexuality.

 Angela Rowell graduated from UC Berkeley with a Bachelor of Arts degree in Media Studies and a minor in English.
 She is currently pursuing a Master of Science in Speech, Language, and Hearing Sciences at San Francisco State University.
-She is interested in working as a speech-language therapist in a public school in the San Francisco Bay Area.
 Her involvement with the Students’ Right to Their Own Writing project aligns with her goal of learning how to uplift the language, voices, communication systems, and stories of Black students.

 This work is sponsored by a CCCC Research Initiative Grant.